autoplot/documentation/javadoc/org/das2/util/LoggerManager.TimeTaggingLogger.md

+# org.das2.util.LoggerManager.TimeTaggingLogger

-# org.das2.util.LoggerManager.TimeTaggingLoggerLogger keeps track of the last record timetag.
+Logger keeps track of the last record timetag.

 ***
 <a name="lastTime"></a>
 # lastTime